melfm/notes/docs/learning_process.md

 The visible neurons provide an interface between the network and the environment in which it operates; wheras the hidden neurons always operate freedly.
 There are two modes of operation:

-\begin{itemize}
-\item Clamped condition, in which the visible neurons are all clamped onto specific states determined by the environment.
+1. Clamped condition, in which the visible neurons are all clamped onto specific states determined by the environment.

-\item Free-running condition, in which all the neurons (visible and hidden) are allowed to operate freely.
+2. Free-running condition, in which all the neurons (visible and hidden) are allowed to operate freely.
-\end{itemize}